airtai/faststream/.faststream_gen/kafka/Subscriber/index.md

     logger.info(msg)
 ```

-The function decorated with the `@subscriber` decorator will be called when a message is produced to Kafka.
+The function decorated with the `#!python @broker.subscriber(...)` decorator will be called when a message is produced to Kafka.

 The message will then be injected into the typed msg argument of the function and its type will be used to parse the message.